 R (TD and AD) v SSWP CO/590/2018; R (Reynolds) v SSWP CO/4542/2018

-This was a challenge to the lack of transitional protection, and inability to return to legacy benefits, in cases where the claimant's benefit entitlement is terminated, forcing them onto UC, and the decision to terminate their benefits is subsequently found to be incorrect.
+This case was a challenge to the lack of transitional protection, and inability to return to legacy benefits, in cases where the claimant's benefit entitlement is terminated, forcing them onto UC, and the decision to terminate their benefits is subsequently found to be incorrect.
 After an unsuccessful hearing in the High Court, we have been granted permission to appeal to the Court of Appeal and teh case is due to be heard on 22/23 April 2020.